fetchai/agents-aea/docs/generic-skills.md

 |        city: Cambridge            |        city: Cambridge           |
 |----------------------------------------------------------------------|
 ```
-The `datamodel` and the `search_data` are used to register the service in the OEF and make your agent discoverable.
+The `search_schema` and the `search_data` are used to register the service in the OEF and make your agent discoverable.
 The name of each attribute must be a key in the `search_data` dictionary.

 In the generic buyer skill config (`my_buyer_aea/skills/generic_buyer/skill.yaml`) under strategy change the `currency_id`,`ledger_id`, and at the bottom of the file the `ledgers`.